MTS Oceanos: Final voyage

 Under charter by TFC Tours, Oceanos – initially delayed by a bomb threat – set out from East London, South Africa on 3 August 1991, and headed for Durban.
-Captain Yiannis Avranas (born c.
-1940) had been an officer for twenty years and a seaman for thirty.
+Captain Yiannis Avranas had been an officer for twenty years and a seaman for thirty.
 Oceanos headed into 40 kn winds and 9 m swells.
 The rough seas caused the "sail-away" party, usually held on deck, to be held inside in the Four Seasons lounge; most passengers chose to stay in their cabins.

 While trying to make up lost time, Oceanos encountered further rough seas.
 The storm worsened as the evening progressed and when the first sitting of dinner was served, the waiters could hardly carry the trays of food without dropping something.

 Flooding

 Earlier repairs to the waste disposal system had not been completed, which meant that a vital ventilation pipe which ran through the watertight aft bulkhead and the non-return valves were not replaced.
 It is believed that after a series of freak waves slammed against the ship, the pipe's shell plating burst open and began filling the compartment with seawater.
 At about 9:30 p.m., a muffled explosion was heard and Oceanos lost power.
 The ship started taking on water, rapidly flooding the engine room.

 Once the engines stopped, the ship had rolled over to the point that in the lounge, which is where the passengers had gathered, crockery and cutlery began sliding off the tables and potted plants fell over.

 No alarm or announcement had been given that the ship was in trouble; with other entertainers working on the cruise, Moss Hills, a musician from Zimbabwe and former member of Four Jacks and a Jill who had been performing with his wife Tracy in the lounge, explored below decks, discovered that Oceanos appeared to be sinking, and were informed by the cruise director, Lorraine Betts, that the captain had given the order to abandon ship and some crew had already left in a lifeboat.
 They began launching the remaining lifeboats, with up to 90 people in each, but were unable to start their engines.
 When the ship's worsening list to starboard made it unsafe to continue, Hills and several passengers went to the bridge to look for the crew, but found it unmanned.
 They used the radio phone to broadcast a mayday distress call until Hills received a response.

 By the next morning rescuers found Oceanos adrift just off Coffee Bay, on the Wild Coast.